Suppressing secondary shock waves in jam-absorption driving via string-stable support vehicles: Introduction

 \subsection{Contributions}

-The contributions of this study are as follows: \begin{enumerate} \item[(i)] We suppress secondary shock waves in a JAD scenario by stabilizing the high-density region using string-stability-based SD (i.e., extending the time gap of SVs) as an application of the dynamic stabilization of vehicle platoons~\citep{Wang2018}. \item[(ii)] We numerically confirm the impact of SD on the string stability of the vehicle platoon upstream of the absorbing vehicle. \item[(iii)] We numerically investigate the effects of SD using space-time and velocity-time diagrams and performance indices such as total travel time, total fuel consumption, and total collision risk. \item[(iv)] We confirm the necessity for SVs to revert their extended time gaps to the initial value~\citep{Wang2018} in the JAD scenario. \item[(v)] We confirm the need for combining JAD and SD compared with JAD-only and SD-only scenarios. \end{enumerate} These contributions will facilitate the realization of flexible and cost-effective restrictions of secondary shock waves in JAD and other vehicle-level strategies.
+The contributions of this study are as follows: \begin{enumerate} \item[(i)] In a JAD scenario (a scenario to clear a shock wave by a single vehicle), we construct a string-stability-based SD to suppress secondary shock waves for the first time, as an application of the dynamic stabilization of vehicle platoons~\cite{Wang2018}. \item[(ii)] We numerically confirm the impact of SD on the string stability of the vehicle platoon upstream of the absorbing vehicle. \item[(iii)] We numerically investigate the effects of SD using space-time and velocity-time diagrams and performance indices such as total travel time, total fuel consumption, and total collision risk. \item[(iv)] We confirm the necessity for SVs to revert their extended time gaps to the initial value~\cite{Wang2018} in the JAD scenario. \item[(v)] We confirm the need for combining JAD and SD compared with JAD-only and SD-only scenarios. \end{enumerate} These contributions will facilitate the realization of flexible and cost-effective restrictions of secondary shock waves in JAD and other vehicle-level strategies.